MansoorAlawadhi/OOK-transmitter-and-decoder/README.md

 *the left image is the decoded data sent over air*

-*the right image is the original image used as the source for transmisson over air*
+*the right image is the original image used as the source for transmisson over the air*